alsash110/comm-2216-obs/docs/standard_input/stdout.md

 >> *`ls /etc | less`*  >-->  **[Enter]**

-Piping something to `less` is rather pointless but it serves as a demonstration of how to use `|` to _pipe_ the stdout from command to the stdin of another.
+Piping something to `less` is rather pointless but it serves as a demonstration of how to use `|` to _pipe_ the stdout from one command to the stdin of another.

 ![Screen shot of ls /etc `|` less](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/standard_input/stdout_3.png?raw=true "`|`")